 Welcome!
-If you’re searching for trauma therapy in Tucson, especially if you have or suspect you have a dissociative disorder, or you are seeking Christian trauma therapy, you’re in the right place and I’m so glad you found me.
+If you’re searching for a Tucson trauma therapist, especially if you have or suspect you have a dissociative disorder, or you are seeking Christian trauma therapy, you’re in the right place and I’m so glad you found me.
 My name is Rachel Lohrman.
-I am independently licensed professional counselor and trauma therapist is Tucson, Arizona.
+I am a licensed professional counselor and the founder of Joshua Tree Counseling in Tucson, Arizona.
+I am a Deep Brain Reorienting (DBR) therapist.
+My desire is to help clients move from hopeless to healing.

 Are you wondering whether healing from trauma is possible?
 Have you tried therapy before but it didn’t work?
 Do you feel like you’re a hopeless case?
 Are you carrying so much internal pain that you can’t figure out where to start?
 If so, we’ll likely be a good match.
-Get reading to see if you think we would make a good team embark on your healing journey together.
+Keep reading to see if you’d like to embark on your healing journey together.

 What’s Going On?

-I am a Christian and integrate the Christian faith and worldview, including the application of Biblical principles, comfortably into counseling if, and only if, you request this from me.
-I provide the same quality therapy regardless of your beliefs and welcome clients from all faith backgrounds and from all walks of life.
-I am the founder and owner of Joshua Tree Counseling, a unique group counseling practice in Tucson.
+As a Christian and disciple of Jesus, I am comfortable with the integration of the Christian faith and worldview into counseling, including the application of Biblical principles, if, and only if, you request this from me.
+I provide the same quality of trauma therapy whether we align in your faith and worldview or differ completely.
+I welcome clients from all faith backgrounds and from all walks of life and think you’ll find me to be a humble and compassionate, and accepting of all that makes you, well you.
+I am the founder and owner of Joshua Tree Counseling, a unique group counseling collective in Tucson.

 AZ Licensed Professional Counselor LPC-20943